The content has been loaded.

 An accessible swimming pool

-Swimming pool Hoensbroek has been renovated to be accessible, including multiple disabled toilets and changing rooms that are larger in size.
-Attention was also paid to the floor finish (anti-slip) and the use of colors for the different parts within the pool.
+Hoensbroek Swimming Pool has been renovated to improve accessibility, including the addition of several disabled toilets and larger changing rooms.
+Attention has also been paid to the floor finish (anti-slip) and the use of colors for the various areas within the swimming pool.

 Theater performances for the visually impaired